AdobeDocs/photoshop-api-docs-pre-release/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Public Beta
+# Private Beta

-The Photoshop APIs are open for free trials.
-The trial is currently limited to 5,000 calls in a non production environment.
-In order to gain access to the trial please sign up using the link below and follow the steps to generate your trial credentials. https://photoshop.adobelanding.com/api-signup/
+The Photoshop APIs are made available through an invitation only Private Beta.
+In order to be considered for the Private Beta please apply here https://photoshop.adobelanding.com/api-signup/

-Make sure to take a look at the Pre-release agreement linked in the sign up form before getting started and ensure you understand the aspects of the program.
+Make sure to take a look at the Pre-release agreement before applying and ensure you understand the aspects of the program.

 # Welcome to Photoshop APIs!